 To learn in detail what a complex personality is, you can visit this link.

 Some people who had a complex personality are Albert Einstein, Leonardo Da Vinci, Stephen Hawking etc. Though these are extreme examples, that’s only because they are extremely successful examples of what a complex personality can be.
-Perhaps given enough time Sushant would have gone on to their level.
+Perhaps given enough time Sushant would have reached to their level.

 Okay, so Sushant was a complex personality.
 Does that mean every complex personality is bound to have Clinical Depression and ultimately commit suicide?
 Well, to be honest, yes, and no.